lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module1_TLFramework.md

 This module provides the foundation for the instrumental use of Generative AI (GenAI) across the entire teaching workflow.
 It is built upon the background knowledge from the **AI Literacy Program** (Prompt Engineering, Context Engineering, and Foundational Models).

 Unlike pedagogical programs, this module focuses **not** on pedagogy or teaching theory, but on **how to operationally integrate GenAI tools** to plan, design, deliver, assess, support, and improve your course.
+In this module you will create your course workspace and personalized assistant.

 ## Learning Objectives